Page7.313Route Operations

 NATIONAL ROUTE PROGRAM (NRP)

----The National Route Program is a set of rules and procedures for ‘free flight’ in the system
+---The National Route Program is a set of rules and procedures for free

 ---Choice for efficient, economical flight above FL29